ralphbean/fedmsg2gource/README.rst

 fedmsg2gource is a CLI tool used to produce a fake git log from the fedmsg history.
 It output strings suitable for consumption by the "gource" tool.

-This then lets you make beautiful visualizations of the entire Fedora community, not just code contributions.
+This then lets you make beautiful visualizations areas of Fedora contribution beyond code contributions.

 Requirements
 ------------